 Surrey’s Women’s Justice Intervention scheme went live in June 2016 and transitioned to Checkpoint Plus in January 2019.
-The service diverts women out of the formal criminal justice system into a holistic support package.
 The team is based at the Women’s Support Centre Surrey and works in partnership with Surrey Police.

 Who is eligible?

 To be eligible for the scheme women need to live in Surrey, have offended in Surrey, have committed an offence which is eligible for an out of court disposal, and admit to the offence.
 Women are referred from Surrey Police (via a multi-agency panel) and receive one-to-one support from a trauma-informed specialist worker, who can provide key interventions and refer to specialist partner agencies.

 At the point of arrest women are diverted from the traditional criminal justice route and supported to address their crime and the root causes of their offending.
 The support provided includes sessions around key pathways to offending including mental health needs, substance misuse and domestic abuse.
 During 2018/19, 79% of the women supported by the service had experienced or were experiencing domestic abuse, 72% had a mental health concern and 69% were using drugs and/or alcohol.